 The more technical answer is that cayenne contains a substance known as capsaicin that gives the spice its “heat” and creates a burning sensation on any tissue it touches.
 Capsaicin triggers a biochemical reaction that is both analgesic (pain-relieving) and anti-inflammatory.
 I should note here that rubbing raw peppers on your skin is not the preferred method of use though.

 Capsaicin is classified as a neurotoxin.
 This sounds scary, but it is the dose that makes the poison.
-Which is why botulinum toxin – also known as botox – is both lethal, and really useful for keeping me looking young .
-Capsaicin works by reducing the concentration of substance P, a compound produced by the body which delivers pain signals to the brain.
-Don’t worry if you haven’t heard of this substance before – I hadn’t either – and to be honest it sounds fake.
+(Which is why botulinum toxin – also known as botox – is both lethal, and really useful for keeping people looking young.)
+Capsaicin works by reducing the concentration of substance P, a made-up sounding (but real!) compound produced by the body which delivers pain signals to the brain.

 What is it good for?

-I know cayenne pepper is most commonly as it is used in my dad’s tacos.
+Cayenne pepper is most commonly used in tacos.
 But other than for cooking, there is evidence capsaicin helps with the following conditions:

 Back Pain: A 2006 review of studies published in the Cochrane Database of Systematic Reviews concluded that there was “moderate evidence” that cayenne-based topical therapies were more effective than placebo in relieving low back pain.

-Neuropathic Pain: Capcaisin has long been explored as a means of treating neuropathic pain given the lack of effective pharmaceutical remedies.
+Neuropathic Pain: Capcaisin has long been explored as a means of treating neuropathic pain.
 A 2009 study published in Therapeutic Drug Monitoring concluded that a high-dose capsaicin patch used for 60 minutes on 173 people with HIV drug-induced peripheral neuropathy resulted in a twofold decrease in pain compared to those using a placebo.

 Heart Health: A 2015 review of studies published in BMJ Open Heart suggested that the biochemical reaction triggered by capsaicin may have practical applications in treating an array of metabolic and cardiovascular disorders.
 The evidence mainly involved research into the use of dietary cayenne in rats, pigs, and other mammals.